Your Disease Guide

 Overview of Complex Regional Pain Syndrome

-Complex regional pain syndrome (CRPS) is a term that refers to prolonged pain and inflammation as a result of a variety of clinical conditions that affect our arm and leg.
+Complex regional pain syndrome (CRPS) is a term that refers to prolonged pain and inflammation due to various clinical conditions affecting our arms and leg.
 The pain can be either acute (short-term) or chronic (lasting longer than 6 months).

 The pain comes along with several other symptoms and goes away gradually.
 But in rare cases, it can get prolonged resulting in disability.
 There is an involvement of nerves that carry pain messages to the brain.